codesandbox/codesandbox-client/packages/homepage/content/articles/better-github-workflow/index.md

 imported GitHub repos just as easy to work with as templates created on CodeSandbox.
-This new section on the dashboard is one part of [a significant overhaul of the dashboard experience](https://codesandbox.io/post/new-dashboard) that we're also releasing today.
+This new section on the dashboard is one part of [a significant overhaul of the dashboard experience](https://codesandbox.io/post/new-dashboard) that we released last week.

 Overall, these updates should make working with GitHub on CodeSandbox easier to understand and do.
 Try it out and let us know how you get on.